pivoshenko/poetry-plugin-dotenv/CONTRIBUTING.md

 ## Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for `{{ cookiecutter.project }}`, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for `poetry-plugin-dotenv`, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.